StereoVoxelNet: Real-Time Obstacle Detection Based on Occupancy Voxels from a Stereo Camera Using Deep Neural Networks: Dataset Construction

 \section{Dataset Construction}

-To collect our dataset, we use a Jackal robot (Fig. \ref{fig:jackal-robot}) from Clearpath Robotics equipped with a front-facing ZED2 stereo camera and a RoboSense-RS-Helio-5515 32-Beam 3D LiDAR which operates at 10Hz.
+The dataset was collected using a Clearpath Robotics Jackal robot (Fig. \ref{fig:jackal-robot}) equipped with a front-facing ZED2 stereo camera and a RoboSense-RS-Helio-5515 32-Beam 3D LiDAR which operates at 10Hz.
 All data is collected, synchronized, and stored in \emph{rosbag} format in ROS \cite{Quigley09}.

-Our human operator controls the robot using a joystick controller.
-We capture data from different indoor and outdoor scenes within the Northeastern University campus, including different floors in the library and the research facility, the walking bridge, etc. The dataset visualization example is in Fig. \ref{fig:dataset}.
-Different from social navigation datasets JRDB \cite{martin-martin_jrdb_2021} and SCAND \cite{karnan_socially_2022} where they mainly operate the robot in a crowded environment and imitate human behavior to avoid obstacles, we intend to operate the robot near the static obstacles while navigating to include more samples of obstacles at close distances.
+The robot is teleoperated by a joystick controller to capture data from a variety of indoor and outdoor locations at the Northeastern University campus in Boston.
+These include different floors of the library and a research building, and the walking bridge.
+The dataset visualization is depicted in Fig. \ref{fig:dataset}.
+Different from social navigation datasets JRDB \cite{martin-martin_jrdb_2021} and SCAND \cite{karnan_socially_2022} where the robot navigates a crowded environment and imitates human behavior to avoid obstacles, our robot operates near static obstacles while navigating to include more samples of obstacles nearby.